witchol123/Class-Exercisse/README.md

 # Class-Exercisse
-This is a repository that recording class exercises
+This is a repository that recording some exercises